Equivariant geometric convolutions for emulation of dynamical systems: Introduction

 \section{Introduction}

-Contemporary natural science and engineering is replete with data sets that are images, lattices, or grids of geometric objects.
-These might be observations of intensities (scalars), magnetic fields (pseudovectors), or polarizations (2-tensors) on a surface or in a volume.
-They might be the inputs or outputs of a simulation where the initial conditions or fields are specified on a regular grid; see \figref{fig:examples} for some examples.
-Any lattice of vectors or tensors can be seen as a generalization of the concept of an image in which the intensity in each pixel is replaced with a geometric object --- scalar, vector, tensor, or their pseudo counterparts.
+Contemporary natural science features many data sets that are images, lattices, or grids of geometric objects.
+These might be observations of intensities (scalars), velocities (vectors), magnetic fields (pseudovectors), or polarizations (2-tensors) on a surface or in a volume.
+Any grid of vectors or tensors can be seen as a generalization of the concept of an image in which the intensity in each pixel is replaced with a geometric object --- scalar, vector, tensor, or their pseudo counterparts.
 These objects are \emph{geometric} in the sense that they are defined in terms of their transformation properties under geometric operators such as rotation, translation, and reflection.
-Thus there is a need for machine learning methods designed for \emph{geometric images}---lattices or grids of scalars, vectors, and tensors.
-There are already countless applications of machine learning in contexts in which the input data are geometric images, including examples in essentially all natural-science disciplines. \begin{hoggfigure}
+Likewise, a grid of these objects is also geometric, so we will refer to them as \emph{geometric images}.

+There are many questions that we might like to answer about a data set of geometric images.
+The images could be the initial conditions of a simulation discretized to a regular grid; see \figref{fig:examples} for some examples.
+A critical problem in astronomy, climate science, and many other fields involves modeling the evolution of velocity, pressure, and density fields according to the Navier-Stokes equations.
+Traditional numerical solvers are accurate and are considered a robust standard for solving the Navier-Stokes equations, but they can be computationally expensive for systems that require a high resolution.
+Creating surrogate models with machine learning methods has shown promise as an alternative.
+Once trained on the desired spatial and temporal scales, these surrogate models can generate an approximate solution from an initial condition much faster than a traditional solver.
+However, long-term stability in surrogate models remains a concern.